spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuideOLD.md

 The Operator will need to have:

-* A loki-launcher initialised with `loki-launcher prequal`.
-[See Step 3.3](#33-setting-up-your-loki-launcher-for-service-node)

-* A fully synchronized, up-to-date Loki daemon running through the loki-launcher.
+* A fully synchronized, up-to-date Loki daemon running with the `--service-node` flag (see step 4) at all times.

-* A `loki-wallet-cli` primary address with enough Loki in your account to meet the Service Node Staking Requirement.
-[See Step 5](#step-5-wallet)
+* A `loki-wallet-cli` primary address with enough Loki in their account to meet 25% of the Staking Requirement.

 * 1-3 other contributors who also have a wallet (`loki-wallet-cli` or the desktop GUI wallet) with enough Loki in their accounts to meet 25% of the staking requirement.